Adalab/modulo-1-evaluacion-final-anabescos/README.md

 ## Website

 It has been adapted to 3 levels of responsiveness:mobile, tablet and desktop.
-This website consists of 5 main areas:
+This website consists of 3 main areas and 3 subareas:

 - Header: In this case is a menu button that takes you to the Adalab website.
 - Main: It contains 3 subareas:
-   -- Hero: It ocupyes the full width and height of the screen.
+   - Hero: It ocupyes the full width and height of the screen.
-   -- Section1:
+   - Section 1:
-   -- Section 2: I applied display:grid for the three levels of responsiveness.
+   - Section 2: I applied display:grid for the three levels of responsiveness.
 - Footer: This footer has 2 sets of links that take you to the Adalab website and an area with copyright information.